biko2/presto/README.md

 composer create-project sitback/presto-project MYPROJECT --stability dev --no-interaction
 ```

+You can also [download a pre-packaged tarball off drupal.org](https://www.drupal.org/project/presto), however, due to limitations of the drupal.org packager, **installing eCommerce is not supported in this installation method**.

 ## Included in Presto

 ~~You can demo most of the below functionality on our demo site~~ (coming soon!)